-Designed to keep children and all passengers safe when on the road, the Georgia car seat laws for 2020 regarding car seats and seat belts must be properly followed by all passengers to ensure safety.
+Designed to keep children and all passengers safe when on the road, the Georgia car seat laws regarding car seats and seat belts must be properly followed by all passengers to ensure safety.
 Understanding these laws is imperative for anyone who will be living or traveling in Georgia, as a full and complete understanding will ensure safety and eliminate the risk of a fine.

 What to Know About Car Seats and Booster Seats